modin-project/modin/README.rst

 Pandas on Ray
 -------------

-*Pandas on Ray is a project designed to effortlessly scale your pandas code by changing only a single line of code*
+*Pandas on Ray is a library that allows you to effortlessly scale pandas by changing only a single line of code*

 +----------------------------------------------+-------------------------------------------------+
 | **pandas**                                   | **Pandas on Ray**                               |